 Conversely, it is very hard to find value in the stock market today.
 We've all already bought our Amazons, Zooms, Teslas, and so forth.
 It's time to focus on buying undervalued, lagging rental properties for ourselves.

-Publicly listed companies like Invitation Homes and American Homes 4 Rent are raising massive amounts of capital to buy as many rental properties as possible.
+Institutional real estate investors like Invitation Homes are raising massive amounts of capital to buy as many rental properties as possible.
 So should we.
-Let’s hope wealthy foreign investors don’t start wising up and buy U.S. rental property as well.
+Let's hope wealthy foreign investors don't start wising up and buy U.S. rental property as well.